-There are several fun attractions at Walt Disney World where guests compete with each other for the highest score.
-These include Buzz Lightyear’s Space Ranger Spin at Magic Kingdom, Toy Story Midway Mania at Hollywood Studios, and Test Track at Epcot.
+There are several fun attractions at Walt Disney World where Guests compete for the highest score.
+These include Buzz Lightyear’s Space Ranger Spin at the Magic Kingdom, Toy Story Mania!
+At Hollywood Studios and Test Track at EPCOT.
 Today, I’m going to talk about how to improve your score when designing your Test Track car.

 This brings us to the most important area of the design process: “accessories.”
-By the time most guests get to this section, they are just about out of time.
+By the time most Guests get to this section, they are just about out of time.
 However, here is where you can pick up a huge amount of points.
 You will move through five areas: front, hood, side, top, and rear.
-This is where it helps to be able to quickly do math in your head.
-Some of the accessories simply have point values.
-However, others have two values, a positive and negative.
+This is where it helps to be able to do math in your head quickly.
+Some of the accessories have point values.
+However, others have two values, positive and negative.
 You need to be able to quickly scroll through the list until you find the highest net gain.
-For example, you may see a hood scoop with a value of 3, and one with a 6 and -2.
+For example, you may see a hood scoop with a value of 3 and one with a 6 and -2.
 You would want to choose the second one, with a net gain of 4.
 Move quickly through each of the five categories while keeping an eye on the timer.
-If you have time at the end, you can go back to each accessory category to make sure you chose the best ones.
+If you have time in the end, you can go back to each accessory category to make sure you chose the best ones.

 Using the above method, I was able to get “Today’s Top Design.”
 Remember that the key is moving quickly through the first several sections and focusing on the points.
-You may not have the best looking car, but you will more than likely be able to beat your friends and family, and get a great score.
-I also want to mention that you can practice designing Test Track cars on three kiosks near the exit of the attraction.
+You may not have the best-looking car, but you will more than likely be able to beat your friends and family and get a great score.
+I also want to mention that you can practice designing Test Track cars on three kiosks near the attraction’s exit.
 There is no time limit, so you aren’t under pressure while practicing.
 Have fun using these tips the next time you are at Test Track!